Mouse P.I. For Hire Trophy Roadmap

 - Make sure you’re collecting all Newspapers, Baseball Cards, and Comics as you go through the game.
 If you miss any that are found in missions, you can simply buy them from the in-game shop.

-- Make sure you’re always checking the P.I.
+S’all in the Cards, don’t buy the Baseball Cards or missed collectibles from the shop until after winning the 30 Baseball Card games to make sure you don’t lock yourself out of earning the trophy by not having enough money. - Make sure you’re always checking the P.I.
 Office for new side jobs and completing them as if you miss them, you’ll need to start an entirely new playthrough.
 Some of these side jobs also reward Baseball Cards, which cannot be bought if you never completed the side job.
+Completing the side jobs is also a requirement for completing the case related trophies.

 - Try to collect every clue you come across as not all of them are required to complete the story.
 It’s still currently unknown if collecting the optional clues is required for